-\Obligors with a creditworthiness lower than the liability rating level.
+\Obligors with a creditworthiness lower than the liability rating level and concentration exceeding approximately 1.5%.

-38. The blended default rate is calculated by adding the large obligor defaults for a rating category as determined above to the corresponding rating-level default applied to the remaining balance of the pool.
+34. The blended default rate is calculated by adding the large obligor defaults for a rating category as determined above to the corresponding rating-level default applied to the remaining balance of the pool.